GabrielGodfirst/alx-backend-javascript/README.md

-Readme for javascript, learning how to cod javascript
+Readme for javascript, learning how to code in javascript